Poster Presentation Information

 - Authors will be notified by e-mail of the date and time of their poster presentation.

 - Abstracts accepted for presentation in poster sessions will be grouped by topic category and numbered and listed in the program.
-Accepted abstracts will be published for the ABRF 2014 Meeting Program and in the Journal of Biomolecular Techniques.
+Accepted abstracts will be published in the ABRF 2015 Meeting Program and in the Journal of Biomolecular Techniques.

 Poster Format Guidelines